Peak Performance (Star Trek: The Next Generation): Plot

-The Enterprise, under the command of Captain Jean-Luc Picard, is ordered by Starfleet Command to take part in simulated combat exercises to prepare for the Borg threat.
-A renowned Zakdorn strategist named Sirna Kolrami (Roy Brocksmith) is sent to serve as observer and mediator of the exercise.
-Commander Riker challenges Kolrami to a game of Strategema, knowing he has no chance to win, just for the honor of playing a grandmaster.
-Doctor Pulaski pushes Data to challenge the arrogant Kolrami, assuming Kolrami will be no match for Data's android reflexes and computational ability.
-When the two later play, Data is also soundly beaten, causing him to become convinced he is malfunctioning and remove himself from duty.
+To prepare for the Borg threat, the Enterprise is ordered to participate in combat simulations.
+Sirna Kolrami, a renowned Zakdorn strategist, will observe and mediate the exercise.
+Commander Riker challenges Kolrami to a game of Strategema despite knowing he cannot win, just for the honor of playing a grandmaster.
+Doctor Pulaski pushes Data to challenge the arrogant Kolrami, assuming he will be no match for Data's android capabilities.
+However, Data is also soundly beaten, causing him to believe he is malfunctioning and remove himself from duty.

-The combat exercise pits the Enterprise against an 80-year-old retired Federation ship, Hathaway, which is in orbit around a nearby planet.
-Picard is to command the Enterprise, while Riker is to choose a crew for the Hathaway.
-Riker recruits Chief Engineer Geordi La Forge, Lt.
-Worf and Acting Ensign Wesley Crusher as his senior staff, and the team begins their efforts to restore the old ship to working order.
-The Hathaway is easily outclassed by the Enterprise, and as it has no antimatter, warp speed is impossible.
-Wesley returns to the Enterprise under false pretenses and surreptitiously beams a school experiment containing a small amount of antimatter to the Hathaway, which would allow them a very short warp burst, though they are uncertain it will work.
+For the simulation, Riker will command an 80-year-old retired Federation ship, Hathaway, with Chief Engineer Geordi La Forge, Lt.
+Worf and Acting Ensign Wesley Crusher as his senior staff.
+Hathaway is easily outclassed by Enterprise, and as it has no antimatter, warp speed is impossible.
+Wesley slips back aboard the Enterprise and transports a school project containing trace amounts of antimatter, potentially allowing Hathaway a short warp burst.

-Pulaski and Troi are unable to persuade Data that he is not malfunctioning, but Picard reminds him of his duty and advises him, "It is possible to commit no mistakes and still lose.
-That is not a weakness; that is life."
-Data's confidence is restored, and he returns to the bridge.
+Pulaski and Counselor Troi are unable to persuade Data that he is not malfunctioning, but Captain Picard reminds him of his duty, advising him, "It is possible to commit no mistakes and still lose.
+That is not a weakness; that is life.”
+Data returns to the bridge, his confidence restored.